jpverkamp/blog/content/reviews/books/Mike Mignola/Hellboy/3 - Hellboy, Vol. 3 The Chained Coffin and Others.md

 ---
 ![Hellboy-3-Weird-fruit](/embeds/books/attachments/hellboy-3-weird-fruit.png)

 Well that was a weird tonal shift.
-After two books[^firsttwo] chock full of Nazis and demonic imagery and larger worldbuilding, {{< goodreads book="Hellboy, Vol. 3: The Chained Coffin and Others" >}} basically feels like a number of short stories all told in the Hellboy universe.
+After two books[^firsttwo] chock full of Nazis and demonic imagery and larger worldbuilding, [[Hellboy, Vol. 3: The Chained Coffin and Others]]() basically feels like a number of short stories all told in the Hellboy universe.

 <!--more-->